realworldocaml/book/en/compiler-frontend.md

 Syntax extensions are a powerful extension mechanism that can completely alter your source code's layout and style.
 Core includes a very conservative set of extensions that take care to minimize the syntax changes.
-There are a number of third-party libraries that are much more ambitious -- some introduce whitespace-sensitive indentation while others build entirely new embedded languages using OCaml as a host language.
+There are a number of third-party libraries that are much more ambitious --- some introduce whitespace-sensitive indentation, while others build entirely new embedded languages using OCaml as a host language, and yet others introduce conditional compilation for macros or optional logging.

 While it's tempting to compress all your boiler-plate code into Camlp4 extensions, it can make your source code much harder for other people to